 2.2 Mystery: Always a Revelation from God.
-In Romans 16:25, page 1781, Paul explained that a mystery (“μυστηρίου”) involves the revelation (“ἀποκάλυψιν“) of God, and that revelation cradled Paul’s preaching of the gospel and his preaching of Jesus Christ.
+In Romans 16:25, Paul explained that a mystery (“μυστηρίου”) involves the revelation (“ἀποκάλυψιν“) of God, and that revelation cradled Paul’s preaching of the gospel and his preaching of Jesus Christ.

 2.4 Mystery: Now Manifested.
 While some people think a mystery means something hidden, actually a mystery in the New Testament means something now manifested (“φανερωθέντος”).
 Notice too that “the Scriptures of the prophets” God used to manifest the mysteries.
-Just as Peter wrote about Paul, God used the Scriptures of the New Testament prophets and the apostles (Ephesians 3:6, page 1829) to manifest the mysteries (Romans 16:26, page 1781).
+Just as Peter wrote about Paul, God used the Scriptures of the New Testament prophets and the apostles (Ephesians 3:5) to manifest the mysteries (Romans 16:25).

 Mystery and The Preaching of Paul

 3. Paul and the Mystery of God.
 At Corinth, Paul lived with them in weakness and in fear and in much trembling (1 Corinthians 2:3).
 He did not come to them according to superiority of speech or of wisdom (“καθ’ ὑπεροχὴν λόγου ἢ σοφίας“), proclaiming (“καταγγέλλων”) the mystery of God (“τὸ μυστήριον τοῦ θεοῦ“) (1 Corinthians 2:7).
 Paul proclaimed nothing among them, except Jesus Christ, and Him crucified (1 Corinthians 2:2).
 Therefore, the mystery of God reflects the preaching of Christ crucified to the Gentiles.